Carreau/phd-dissertation/parts/part3.rst

 surface of the bead and found a value of :math:`\delta` higher than 4.34 µm.

 The model can be fitted using-least squares independently on each experimental approach phase.
-An example of such a model adjusted is shown on figure :num:`Fig #force-distance-fit`
+An example of such a model adjusted is shown on figure :num:`Fig #force-distance-fit` and quality of fit can can be measure by the coefficient of determination :math:`R^2` which as a media value of `0.97` across all fits.

 .. _force-distance-fit:
 .. figure:: /figs/force-distance-fit.png